 Pharmacy students will submit to a criminal background check prior to the first day of class and prior to entering rotations.
 Because many early and advanced experiential sites require background checks, information obtained may inhibit students from progressing into the professional program or into their rotation experiences.
 The background check will include social security number validation, address history for past 10 years, felony and misdemeanor criminal history search for all counties identified by the address history for the last seven years, national criminal history database, sex offender registries, child/elder abuse registries, motor vehicle driving record, and governmental agencies such as the Office of Inspector General.
-Results of the backgrounds checks will be kept in a locked cabinet in the office of the Assistant Dean of Student Affairs and Enrollment Management.
+Results of the backgrounds checks will be filed securely on the College's file storage system in Microsoft Teams.
 The results of the background check will be shared within and outside the University on a need-to-know basis only.
 Within the University, such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
 The College will notify students of findings as required by the Fair Credit and Reporting Act.
 Students will be assessed a fee to cover the cost of the background check.
 Furthermore, information obtained from background checks may be included on or with board licensure applications or other regulatory bodies that request information from the Drake University College of Pharmacy and Health Sciences.
 Students have the right to request, from the College of Pharmacy and Health Sciences, copies of all documents and other information shared with any regulatory body pertaining to their licensure.